Code-Institute-Submissions/globeconnections/README.md

 *6. On selecting Master Branch the page is automatically refreshed, the website is now deployed.*

 *7. Scroll back down to the **GitHub Pages** section to retrieve the link to the deployed website.*

 ​
 ### How to run this project locally:
-​

 #### To clone this project from GitHub:

 *1. At the top of this repository, click the green button **Clone or download**.*

 *2. In the Clone with HTTPs section, copy the clone URL for the repository.*

-*3. Open your favourite terminal (cmd, powershell, bash, git bash, etc.)*
+*3. Open your favourite terminal (cmd, powershell, bash, git bash, etc.).*

 *4. Change the current working directory to the location where you want the cloned directory to be made.*